Best Mythical Creatures of Japan: Water Edition

 The dragon king represents the ocean’s power from his castle beneath the sea.
 He also means a lake in the shadow of an extinct volcano.
 He controls rain, thunder, currents, waves, and tides as the guardian of the sea.
 From his kingdom, he sends snakes over the land to the outside world to gather news and inform him of happenings in the earthly realm.

 Suijin still has shrines throughout Japan due to his perceived power over the sea.
 Fishing communities, where the sea is essential, ask him to protect their sailors and fishermen.
-He is an angry god that protects his followers and destroys his enemies.
+He is an angry god who protects his followers and destroys his enemies.
 According to legend, Ryūjin caused typhoons, which twice prevented Kublai Khan and his Mongolian fleet from invading Japan.

 Umibozu